mutur4/ctf-writeups/0x41414141 CTF/Faking till you're Making/solution.md

 This is a block of memory that we control.The first call to `read` gets our input from the command line to this `address+16` on the stack.
 Using this information we need to find a way to overwrite the `ret` address with the leaked address of `sh`.

+> To control `rip` we need to do the following

+1. Create our fake fastbin chunk (make sure it is the same size as the second request by malloc) and `free` will therefore add the fastchunk in the fastbin.
+2. The second call to `malloc` requests `0x30` which is a fastchunk and this will be pulled out from the fastbin now the fake chunk we created.
+3. `fgets` into the new allocated chunk leads to a `heap overflow` since the chunk is a memory block from the stack we can overflow and overwrite the saved return pointer with the adddress of `sh()` and get a shell :)

+The final exploit is @ [exploit.py](exploit.py)

+## flag

+flag{seems_h0us3_0f_sp1r1ts_w0rks_0n_2.32_then_58493}